tkvangorder/redis-shared-cache-sample/readme.md

 ## A BETTER WAY:

 In Redis, it is possible to store a HashSet as a value under a specific key.
 This means that for a given key, you can store multiple copies of cached data and it is possible to use the application version as the secondary hash key under which to store the serialized data.
-This means that each version of the applicaiton will have its own copy of the cached value.
+This means that each version of the application will have its own copy of the cached value.
 If you combine this with the ability to detect model changes during the deserialization process, you can promote compatible versions of a cached value from one version to the next!

-This implentation relies on two customizations:
+This implementation relies on two customizations:

 1. A custom serializer is used to convert the cached model to JSON.
 This serializer will encode a model's serialVersionUID into the JSON stream.
 The deserializer will compare the serialVersionUID stored in the cache with the version in the application.
 This approach is recursive and any sub-elements are also encoded in the same way.
 If a version in cache does not match a version in the application, the deserializer will fail.
 This requires that each cached model implements "Serializable" and that each time the model is altered, a developer must increment the serialVersionUID.